MarwaAbuEssa/sendbird-javascript-doc/sdk_function_common.md

 ### 1. Join Channel / Connect to Channel
 Make a connection to a channel.

-After Wed SDK 2.1 version, all of connect/join functions are asynchronous now.
+After Web SDK 2.1 version, all of connect/join functions are asynchronous now.

 For Open Chat, please check out this link.